RedisLabs/redis-cluster-proxy/README.md

 # Usage

 Redis Cluster Proxy attaches itself to an already running Redis cluster.
-Binary will be compiled inside the `src` directory.
+The binary will be compiled inside the `src` directory.
 The basic usage is:

 `./redis-cluster-proxy CLUSTER_ADDRESS`